Updated: 25 February 2025

 Having a checklist - especially a digital one - really helps bring new employees onboard.
 It formalises the process, helps you both follow it, and makes sure you don’t overlook anything important.

-Checklists clarify what an employee can expect from the company and what the company expects of them.
-They also create a record, so everyone knows what has been done and, if need be, you can reference it later (especially important if it turns out the new employee isn't the right one or they decide the job isn't for them).
+Onboarding checklists clarify what an employee can expect from the company and what the company expects of them.
+They also create a record, so everyone knows what has been done and, if need be, you can reference it later (especially important if it turns out the new employee isn't the right fit or they decide the job isn't for them).

-We've created a broad onboarding checklist that can be customised to your organisation's environment, the role, and the needs of each new hire so they have their own unique onboarding plan.
+We've created an onboarding checklist that can be customised to your organisation's environment, the role, and the needs of each new hire so they have their own unique onboarding plan.

 The list covers the four stages of onboarding: before the new person starts (because good onboarding starts as soon as the job offer is made), their first day on the job, the end of first week, and regular review meetings during the first three months (the trial or probationary period).